Sabrinas Organizing

 The final plateau gave us the gift of togetherness and completion.
 As we stood, soaking wet waist-high in rushing waterfalls, we felt accomplished.
 Grateful for our experience.
 We smiled at each other and were relieved that we finished without harm.
 The people seemed to have changed their reaction to climbing the falls.
 They were not scared or concerned any longer.
 They were proud of their accomplishments and were able to move on to something else.

 This whole experience symbolized what life should be.
 Each stage of life is a stepping stone to the next.
 We will never know what the next level will reveal to us.
-It also gave me a new meaning for the phrase, "Going against the current."
-We all go against the current in life but somehow we reach our goal sooner or later, it's just a matter of how much help we may ask for and how much we are willing to work to get past our fears and judgment.
+It also gave me a new meaning for the phrase "Going against the current."
+We all go against the current in life, but somehow, we reach our goal sooner or later; it's just a matter of how much help we may ask for and how much we are willing to work to get past our fears and judgment.

 The End.